What Can A Collection Agency Do To Me In Canada?

 Can A Collection Agency Call You Any Time?

-No, there are strict rules about when and how a collection agency can call you.
-Generally, they can call you between 7 am and 9 pm from Monday to Saturday and between 1 pm to 5 pm on Sunday.
+Generally, they can call you between They can call you from 7 am to 9 pm Monday to Saturday and between 1 pm and 5 pm on Sundays.
 They cannot call you at all on holidays.
 And, unless you’ve given them your cell phone number as your primary contact information, they are not allowed to call you on your cell.

-However, this can vary slightly depending on the province you live in as each province has their own debt collection laws and regulations.
+However, this can vary slightly depending on the province you live in, as each province has their own debt collection laws and regulations:

 Monday To FridaySaturdaySunday